 He was the rock to his family and so many others, and already leaves an irreplaceable void.
 He will be greatly missed by many, but the knowledge that he is in the loving embrace of our Savior and no doubt celebrating happy reunions with his loved ones gone before, brings us immense peace.

-To send flowers to Jerrold's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jerrold Steele Brown, please visit our floral store.